ga4gh/pedigree/docs/source/introduction.rst

 .. _reference 1:

 The GA4GH Pedigree Standard supports the computable exchange of family structure and relationships for family health history and pedigree use cases.
 It does this by providing a common conceptual model, implementation guides in common standards, and tooling to support the adoption within existing pipelines.
-Relationships between individuals are codified using the Kinship Ontology to allow for inference, semantic interoperability, and reasoning.
+Relationships between individuals are codified using the `Kinship Ontology (KIN) <https://github.com/GA4GH-Pedigree-Standard/family_history_terminology>`_ to allow for inference, semantic interoperability, and reasoning.

 The primary goal of the GA4GH Pedigree Standard is to support the computable exchange of familial health information between the following healthcare settings: